reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

 ### What are we _not_ trying to do?

-We are _not_ trying to make a generalizable dashboard that can accommodate all hub types.
+We are _not_ trying to make a generalizable interactive dashboard that can accommodate all hub types.
+Static content can be generalizable, but computed content, is restricted to hubs with quantile step-ahead predictions.

 ### How do we judge success?

 A successful outcome is a deployable website that can:

- - display an up-to-date predtimechart visualization with data from a specified hub
- - display an evaluation report of model outcomes from the same specified hub
  - include custom markdown pages to describe the purpose of the hub
  - be customizable wrt to theme
  - automatically be built when a modeling round closes